jrief/django-formset/docs/source/geographic-data.rst

 using an explicit map for each geographic data structure.
 This sometimes may be inconvenient.

 In **django-formset**, we can use a special widget to display a map canvas and configure it so that it can be used to edit multiple geographic data structures at once.
+They optionally can be of different type.
 In addition to that, we can attach zero to many customized form dialogs to each of those geographic editor components, allowing to add arbitrary information to each of them.
 This data then is exported as GeoJSON according to the specification RFC-7946_.
 This allows us to store the edited geographic information in our database using a JSONField_.
 It also prevents us from having to install GIS extensions, such as PostGIS_ or SpatiaLite_ to our databases, and still be able to edit geographic data structures in a convenient way.

 For this purpose, **django-formset** offers: